eric-p-hutchins/code-dream/README.md

     * Possibly make the emacs script run on all found code files at once
     * Possibly replace the emacs script somehow

+* Show the loading screen while code is loading, not just while images are being generated.
+(The reason the loading screen was originally for that was because that part used to be more inefficient)

 * Configuration options for zoom level, maximum distance, speed, etc.

 * Make it not zoom to empty space so much (know how big the line is